Anveshana (2002 film): Cast

+Production

+The film was initially titled Ksudra.
+Ravi Teja only shot for two of the five songs since he became busy with other films midway through this film's shoot.

 Soundtrack

 The songs were composed by Madhukar.
 The song "Mama Mama Mama Eme Eme Bhama" from Manchi Manasulu (1962) was reused for this film.

 Reception

-Idlebrain gave the film a rating of two out of five and wrote that "The first half of the film provides some entertainment and a few surprise elements.
+Jeevi of Idlebrain.com gave the film a rating of two out of five and wrote that "The first half of the film provides some entertainment and a few surprise elements.
 Second half is boring at times".
-The Hindu wrote that "There is nothing in the character of Vamsi for Raviteja to do anything.
+Gudipoodi Srihari of The Hindu wrote that "There is nothing in the character of Vamsi for Raviteja to do anything.
 But for a new fights it is a drab role.
 Music composer Madhukar, making debut with this film, appears to be more a sound effects man".
+A critic from Telugucinema.com panned the film and wrote, "the film is an endless torture to any one who incase wants to see the film".